JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 ### Don't rent a car

-If you plan on staying on property, and are spending your entire trip at Disney, then there is no reason to rent a car.
+If you plan on staying on property _and are spending your entire trip at Disney_ then there is no reason to rent a car.
 As noted above, the transportation provided by Disney to its resort guests is quite extensive, and we have never had a problem getting around without a car.

-If you are traveling to other Orlando area theme parks or attractions, then Orlando does have some of the cheapest rental rates in the country.
+If you are traveling to other Orlando area theme parks or attractions, then Orlando does have some of the cheapest car rental rates in the country.

 ### Quick Service to the Airport

 Since we usually try to get an afternoon flight home, allowing us a breakfast or brunch in the park prior to returning home, we like to have our final Disney meal at the airport.
 It may be debatable if this is a money saving tip, however, we tend to save a quick service meal credit from our dining plan and make our final order at the resort's quick service counter prior to boarding the bus.
-They will gladly pack up the meals to go, with plates and cutlery, bagged up and ready for your trip home.
+They will gladly pack up the meals to-go with plates and cutlery, bagged up and ready for your trip home.

-## Any other things worth passing on?
+## Any other advice worth passing on?

 The parks are huge, and the entire Walt Disney World complex is roughly the size of San Francisco, so be prepared to walk a lot.
 We usually buy a new pair of tennis shoes a week or two before the trip and break them in.
-You will be thankful you got new shoes for the trip, and try to get something that is light and comfortable.
+You will be thankful you got new shoes once you realize how much walking you actually do at Disney.

 Next, I would say check the cynicism at the airport and just enjoy the experience.
 Be a kid and see the parks as the wonderland they are.
 This is a place that is meant to inspire hope and bring happiness to people; try to enjoy that while you are on vacation.
 I know this seems out of place, but it really is important.
 If you are spending your vacation time and dollar on a trip to Walt Disney World, then go ahead and don a pair of Mickey ears and have a magical time.

 Lastly, I would say that Disney cast-members are known to reward polite children.
 We have witnessed dozens of occasions where a child was rewarded for a simple _please_, _thank you_, or other kind words.
 This has been in the form of stickers, special treatment from characters, and even some truly magical surprises.
 These cast-members interact with thousands of people a day, usually with a smile and sincere desire to make our stay as perfect as possible.
 Treating them with respect and dignity is not only the right thing to do, when our children do it they notice.

+## Conclusion

+If you are taking a trip to Disney World, whether it is your first or fiftieth, be sure to do a lot of planning ahead.
+Our first trip we did not want to plan anything, just take it in and enjoy a vacation.
+We missed out on a lot.
+Don't go overboard, but do grab some dining reservation and book your Fastpasses early.
+Most importantly, I hope you have a safe trip and a magical time.